If we have senses, we perceive space.

 Cara Sawka is a sculptor living in Summerville, Nova Scotia, where she works at Shore Hall Studio.
 As a child in Regina, Saskatchewan, she was surrounded by a family of artists and artisans, encouraged to draw the human figure.
 Sawka’s interest in representing the human form in sculpture began early in her undergraduate program at the University of Regina leading her to a semester abroad in Florence, Italy.
 While attending Concordia University in Montreal for her Master of Sculpture degree artist Rober Racine described her work as a “choreography of sculpture” (2006) leading her to identify herself as such.
 Sawka has received assistance from the Saskatchewan Arts Board for several past projects, attended international and Canadian artist residencies including the Banff Centre and continues to work independently.
-She is currently working on a sculpture project funded by Arts Nova Scotia.
+She has most recently completed a sculpture project funded by Arts Nova Scotia.

 2008 MFA Studio Arts, Sculpture; Concordia University, Montréal, Québec, Canada

 2003 BFA Sculpture; University of Regina, Regina, Saskatchewan